 Chemistry is one of those subjects that what you get out of it reflects the effort you have put in.
 I worked hard from the start in sixth form and it paid off.
 I got into my first choice university course.

 I always liked Chemistry as it came quite easily to me, I loved the theories we covered and we had a great teacher.

-Sciences at Imperial College London
+Lauren Byrne studying Biological Sciences at Imperial College London